By Natalie Buchwald, LMHC-D | Last Updated: July 3rd, 2026

 • Cultural norms, pressures, and expectations.
 Society has a tendency to pressure us into pursuing or accepting certain things out of a sense of duty.
 We work a 9-to-5 job we hate because we’re expected to—because we’re supposed to make money, and besides, everyone supposedly hates their job.
 We date because society says we need a mate in order to be happy—and we settle for bad relationships because we think we don’t deserve better.
 We let our culture decide what’s best for us instead of looking inward, so our personal desires and passions take a back seat.

 • Childhood trauma and/or abuse.
-Sometimes the disconnect mechanism kicks in to protect us as children from an abusive parent or dysfunctional household, and we never learn how to turn it off when we get older.
+Sometimes the disconnect mechanism kicks in to protect us if we’re dealing with a PTSD, and we never learn how to turn it off when we get older.

 • Complications from other disorders.
 People on the autism or Asperger’s spectrum, for example, may have a natural difficulty connecting with or expressing their emotions.